Ildemselcuk/CardDashboard/test.md

 # CardDashboard

-CardDashboard is a simple backend application for card management, developed using Flask and Python.
+CardDashboard is a simple backend application for financial management developed using Flask and Python.
 It allows users to manage their financial transactions, add and remove cards, list them, update card information, and securely log in or register.

 ## Installation and Setup